Warning: memes ahead

 As well as YouTube, Google search, Ads, Stadia, and Docs, GMail (the world’s most popular email host) went down too.
 Unlike the other services, however, Gmail remained disrupted days later, with millions of sent messages having been permanently lost.
 Hacker News took note.

 Email is resilient by design, with baked-in capabilities for handling networks and mailservers which are overloaded or unavailable.
-As the world’s largest peer-to-peer network, mail servers have to be fault-tolerant, and Gmail’s problems would normally have resulted in temporary delays to mail delivery, lasting only until Gmail came back online.
+As the world’s largest decentralised communication network, mail servers have to be fault-tolerant, and Gmail’s problems would normally have resulted in temporary delays to mail delivery, lasting only until Gmail came back online.

 Instead however Gmail has gone haywire, sending out false signals, instead of sending nothing at all.